 Update July 2020: It has been 2 years since the last update.
 I have replaced two drying racks that were no longer available with comparable models.
 Marcato’s Tacapasta is no longer the best pick for your money, this title belongs to the Navaris pasta drying rack – a cheaper copy of the Tacapasta with little difference in quality.

 While there are differences in quality, most drying racks will dry your pasta just fine.
 Some racks are easier to store, are made from sturdier materials and some just look better.
-My favorite rack comes with a nifty pasta wand that’ll make it super-easy to transfer the pasta.
+My favorite racks come with a nifty pasta wand that’ll make it super-easy to lift the pasta.